 The Canadian Paediatric Society’s continuing professional development program supports the lifelong learning needs of paediatricians, paediatric subspecialists and other child health professionals helping them provide the best health care to Canada’s children and youth.

-- ACoRN is a program to teach neonatal stabilization, support the multidisciplinary team, and identify and care for babies who become unwell or are at risk of becoming unwell in the first few hours or days after birth.
+- Acute Care of at-Risk Newborns is a program to teach neonatal stabilization, support the multidisciplinary team, and identify and care for babies who become unwell or are at risk of becoming unwell in the first few hours or days after birth.